Ștefan Voitec: As an icon of opportunism

+Private networking and cultural image

-With time, Voitec also became recognized as a protector of his PSDR and PSU colleagues.
+In December 1944, Ion Vinea reported his disappointment that Voitec would not defend him, and would not vouch for him as an anti-fascist.
+With time, however, Voitec became recognized as a protector of his PSDR and PSU colleagues.
 He intervened in favor of sociologist Henri H. Stahl, brother of the disgraced Șerban Voinea, who had publicized his unorthodox belief that Romanian history was rooted in "Asiatic despotism" and had introduced his pupils to Bernstein's work.
 In 1951, Voitec asked that Poldi Filderman be granted a fair trial, though making it clear that he himself would not dispute the charges.
 After 1958, he personally obtained rehabilitation for Radu Grigorovici, the orphaned son of Social Democratic leader George Grigorovici.
 In 1969, he arranged for Papacostea's daughter, historian Cornelia Papacostea-Danielopolu, to be granted a Romanian passport, which allowed her to visit France.
 By 1970, Voitec was openly demanding that the PSDR and PSU membership be recognized by the PCR as a pedigree similar to that of first-generation communists.

 In old age, Voitec also maintained a correspondence with his old political friend, Gheorghe Cristescu, who had since been imprisoned and rehabilitated by the communist regime.
 As noted by historian Corneliu C. Ilie, the letters display Cristescu's "uncanny mental frailty".
 In March 1968, Voitec reportedly intervened to prevent Cristescu from publicly marking the golden jubilee of the Romanian–Bessarabian union.
 As he argued, this celebration, organized by Pan Halippa, would have drawn negative coverage in the Soviet Union.
 Voitec attended the funeral of Cristescu's wife Aneta Victoria, which witnessed another one of Halippa's attempts at a protest.
 Also in 1968, Voitec reputedly hinted to the exiled writer Otto Eduard Marcovici that he could return home and resume work in the communist press.

-One of Voitec's main cultural achievements was his successful attempt to obtain posthumous recognition for Dobrogeanu-Gherea, who had been the heterodox doyen of Romanian Marxism.
+As an Education Minister, Voitec had an ambiguous legacy.
+According to writer Felix Aderca, his reform of the gymnasiums was a positive measure, which could civilize Romanian youths.
+For this reason, Voitec's name "shall never be forgotten."
+By contrast, the anti-communist educationist Onisifor Ghibu defined his tenure as engendering "the corruption of youth, the betrayal of religion, without even an effort to justify these".
+Later in life, one of Voitec's main cultural achievements was his successful attempt to obtain posthumous recognition for Dobrogeanu-Gherea, who had been the heterodox doyen of Romanian Marxism.
 As a cultural aficionado and MAN deputy, he also played a major part in approving and constructing the new National Theater Craiova (1966–1973).
 Voitec cultivated Craiova historian Titu Georgescu, with whom he would discuss affairs in "our native city."
 According to Georgescu, in 1967 Voitec helped convince hardliner Leonte Răutu to allow the publication of a popular history review, Magazin Istoric.
 Its very first issue featured a history of the Singular Workers' Front, which was partly based on Voitec's oral testimony.